Chanel College, Dublin

 Chanel College (Coláiste Chanel) is a Catholic boys' secondary school in Coolock, Dublin, Ireland.
-The Principal is Dara Gill.
-The college has approximately 600 pupils.
+The principal is Dara Gill.
+The school has approximately 600 pupils.

 History

 The school opened in 1955 with 12 pupils in the first year.
 It was the year after the canonisation of Saint Peter Chanel (one of the early Marists and the first to be canonised) and so the college was named in his honour.
 The main part of the school was built in the late sixties.
 Chanel was the third school to be opened by the Marist Fathers in Ireland, coming after CUS in 1867, and St Mary's College, Dundalk in 1861.